tonsky/rum/README.md

   [:div "A" [:em "B"] "C"] ;; 3 children, mix of text and tags
 ```

-Children might include lists or sequences which will be flattened:
+Children can include lists or sequences which will be flattened:

 ```clojure
   [:div (list [:i "A"] [:b "B"])] === [:div [:i "A"] [:b "B"]]
 ```

 By default all text nodes are escaped.
-To embed unescaped string into a tag, add `:dangerouslySetInnerHTML` attribute and omit children:
+To embed an unescaped string into a tag, add the `:dangerouslySetInnerHTML` attribute and omit children:

 ```clojure
   [:div { :dangerouslySetInnerHTML {:__html "<span></span>"}}]